splittque/Presencium/README.md

 # Presencium
 ### Descriprion
-It's simple mod showing in discord minecraft status with prepared states.
+This is a simple mod that shows in Discord the status of minecraft with prepared states.
 All languages that are represented in Discord are supported.

 ![Alt text](https://cdn.modrinth.com/data/iNU1UQcw/images/ad292492d7ac969f767e59b69b5149416e02abbb.png)